masicek/PhpOptions/README.markdown

 PhpOptions
 ==========

-This is class for better work with PHP comand-line options.
+This is collection of classes for better work with PHP comand-line options.
 For a better understanding see the [exmaples scrips](./PhpOptions/tree/master/examples/).

 Setting